brew/slowapp/aspnet-with-database.md

 Yuck.
 Establishing database connections is slow.

-But now that we've warmed the connection pool, try again:
+But now that we've warmed the connection pool, try again while connections are still in the pool:

 ```sh
 hey -n 130 -c 130 -t 0 http://slowapp-aspnet.127.0.0.1.xip.io/slow/5/db